By Rahul Gurjar, Founder & CEO at InventoApps ยท 11 min read

-TL;DR: These SEO statistics show a search landscape splitting in two: organic search still drives about 53% of all website traffic and the number one result earns a 39.8% click-through rate (Backlinko), yet around 58-60% of searches now end with zero clicks (Semrush) as AI Overviews spread.
-Here is the verified, sourced data — plus what we change for clients to stay visible.
+TL;DR: These SEO statistics show a search landscape splitting in two: organic search still drives about 53% of all website traffic and the number one result earns a 39.8% click-through rate (Backlinko), yet most searches now end without a click, around 58.5% in the US, according to SparkToro, as AI Overviews spread across roughly 16% of queries (Semrush).
+Here is the verified, sourced data, plus what we change for clients to stay visible.

 What Are SEO Statistics, and Why Track Them?